-Many home services providers find the industry too complicated to create an online approach to customer experiences.
-Yet, only half of that sentence is true.
-The home service industry is complicated, but that's precisely why it needs to be simplified and served up in an easy-to-understand and easy-to-access way.
+Many home services providers find the industry too complicated to create an online approach to customer experiences by providing web scheduling and chat.
+While it's true the home service industry is complicated, that's precisely why it needs to be simplified and offered in an easy-to-understand and easy-to-access way.

 Think of Amazon, Uber, and Doordash.
-Their industries were complicated and fragmented, so they went for the customer-centric business model.
-And it worked.
-The prime example is Carvana, the new online experience for purchasing cars—among the most complicated consumer purchasing experiences out there!
+Their industries were complicated and fragmented, so they went for the customer-centric business model, and it worked.

 Myth #2: You need to be in the home to do your job as a technician.

-Traditionally speaking, the home services industry has been a high touchpoint (literally) industry that requires a uniquely intimate level of interaction between you and the consumer.
-While this can still be true when necessary, there is also a unique opportunity to adjust the norm and offer virtual services to create new efficiencies for both you and the consumer.
+Traditionally speaking, the home services industry has been a high touchpoint (literally) industry that requires an intimate level of interaction between you and the consumer.
+While this can still be true when necessary, there is also an opportunity to adjust the norm and offer virtual services to create new efficiencies for both you and the consumer.

-These consumer desires are just minutes away from knocking on our home service industry's door if they haven't already.
+These consumer desires are just minutes away from knocking on the home service industry's door, if they haven't already.
 And you have the opportunity to let them in by giving consumers exactly what they want: virtual home services appointments.

 Myth #3: You shouldn't provide upfront pricing.

-With such a grey area, you have to create a balance: if you undercut your estimate to bring them in, those same consumers will not like the surprise they get when the price tag is more extensive than initially stated.
-So, you opt to completely stay out of the upfront pricing game and choose to serve up the ticket after the service instead.
+With such a gray area, you have to create a balance.
+If you undercut your estimate to bring them in, those same consumers will not like the surprise they get when the price becomes higher than the initial estimate.
+So, you opt to completely stay out of the upfront pricing game and choose to present the ticket after the service instead.
 Well, that's actually the worst surprise of all.

-While serving up pricing can be a tricky part of your business, you're best off being honest, transparent, and upfront in the modern consumer market.
+While presenting pricing can be a tricky part of your business, you're best off being honest, transparent, and upfront in the modern consumer market.